 Bronchiolitis is most common in children less than 2 years of age.
 During the first year of life, the incidence has been reported to be about 11% to 15%.
 Depending on the severity of the infection, there are at least 5 hospitalizations for every 1000 children younger than 2 years of age.
 Bronchiolitis is classically a seasonal disorder that is most common during autumn and winter, but sporadic cases may occur throughout the year.
 Some of the risk factors that have been identified for severe infections include the following:

 The clinical features of bronchiolitis are primarily due to airway obstruction and diminished lung compliance.
-The virus infects the epithelial cells in the airways and induces an inflammatory reaction, that leads to ciliary dysfunction and cell death.
-The accumulated debris, edema of the airways, and narrowing of the airways due to the release of cytokines eventually leads to symptoms and lowered lung compliance.
+The virus infects the epithelial cells in the airways and induces an inflammatory reaction that leads to ciliary dysfunction and cell death.
+The accumulated debris, edema of the airways, and narrowing of the airways due to the release of cytokines eventually lead to symptoms and lowered lung compliance.
 The patient then tries to overcome the decreased compliance by breathing harder.
+Typical features include:

 Once RSV is acquired, the symptoms of an upper respiratory tract infection appear and include a cough, fever, and rhinorrhea.
 Within 48 to 72 hours, the acute infection involving the lower airways will become evident.
 During the acute stage, the infant may develop small airway obstruction that leads to symptoms of respiratory distress.
 The physical exam will reveal crackles, wheezing, and rhonchi.
 The severity of respiratory distress may vary from infant to infant.
 Some infants may have mild disease with only tachypnea, but others may show severe retractions, grunting, and cyanosis.
 The course of the illness may last 7 to 10 days, and the infant may become irritable and not feed.
 However, most infants improve within 14 to 21 days, as long as they are well hydrated.